neuroinformatics-unit/datashuttle/docs/source/pages/community/contributing.md

 ## Contributing documentation

-It is very important that the documentation for **datashuttle** is clear accurate and concise.
+It is very important that the documentation for **datashuttle** is clear, accurate and concise.
 A key principle of **datashuttle** is it should make data acquisition simple and easy—therefore it should be well-documented.